Azure-Samples/openai-end-to-end-baseline/README.md

    az acr build -t $FULL_IMAGE_NAME -r $NAME_OF_ACR .
    ```

+// TODO Probably can Bail from jumpbox here

 1. Set the container image on the pf App Service.

     ```azurecli